 There are deeply vested economic and governmental interests to keep the network open for surveillance.
 If PETs are able to prevent surveillance, then we should expect a long term conflict between the technology-based and the normative and legal based agents for control.
 We have already seen similar conflicts in regard to file-sharing technologies, where rights holders have long been trying to delegitimise and outlaw the use of P2P software (Giblin, 2011).
 As a response, P2P software developers came up with ever more autonomous systems, which were always able to be one step ahead of any copyright enforcement effort.
 We should expect and be prepared to deal with policy interventions that aim to delegitimise and outlaw the use of PETs, in a similar manner.
 Unless we all have well defined and well protected digital rights, the second best option of PETs is all what we have.
-Academics and activists should be prepared to defend these technologies, as they seem to be one of the few technologies of freedom (De Sola Pool, 1983) we are left with.

-With the fall of Anonymous, the era of hacktivism 1.0, done by swarms of harmless outsiders is nearing an end.
-It is superseded by a much more potent form of hacktivism, which relies on insiders to expose the ways power operates and create a more transparent society.
+Academics and activists should be prepared to defend these technologies, as they seem to be one of the few technologies of freedom (De Sola Pool, 1983) we are left with which relies on insiders to expose the ways power operates and create a more transparent society.
 This type of hacktivism, which may be an effective way to control power, relies on easily available military grade PETs to provide anonymity for insiders, making everyone a potential whistleblower.
 The same PETs and the same anonymity, however, allow for another type of hacktivism, which, rather than being locked in a diametric relationship with power aims to create its own autonomy through avoiding surveillance.